yourcryptolife/BITG-Raspberry-Pi-Masternode/BITG-RaspberryPi-ColdWalletMNSetupGuide.md

 ![download wallet and bootstrap files](../assets/wallet2.png?raw=true)

 4. Extract the wallet zip file (right click on it, then select Extract Here).
-This should create a folder named bitcoingreen-1.1.0
+This should create a folder named bitcoingreen-1.1.0 (wallet version at the time of writing - it will have different numbers at the end as new versions are released)
 5. Open this folder, and then open the 'bin' folder.
 Inside the bin folder you will see 6 files.
 6. Double click on the file called bitcoingreen-qt to start the wallet install.